 We also reserve our rights to destroy your files and papers (whether electronic or paper based) after a reasonable period, without prior notice to you, unless we receive a written request from you during this period.
 At your request we will return any papers or property belonging to you which are not subject to a lien or otherwise being stored for safe keeping.

-If we retrieve papers or documents or electronic data from storage in relation to continuing or renewing instructions to act for you, we will not normally charge for the direct cost for retrieval from storage.
+If we retrieve papers or documents or electronic data from storage in relation to continuing or renewing instructions to act for you, we will not charge for the direct cost for retrieval from storage.
+You may also have a right to be provided with a copy of personal data held by us as part of a legitimate subject access request (see the data protection section above).
 However, in all other cases, we reserve the right to make a charge for the retrieval or delivery of any stored files (including electronic data), papers or deeds or a charge based on the time we spend reading stored files, papers of deeds, writing letters or other work necessary to comply with your instructions.
-Our charges would be based on our hourly rate applicable at the given time and we would always discuss this with you beforehand.
+If charges are made, they would be based on our hourly rate applicable at the given time and/or any reasonable postage charges, where applicable, but we would always discuss this with you beforehand.

 Third Party Rights